-- Overall risk oversight responsibility; - Determines that the principal risks are identified, and appropriate as well as robust systems are implemented to manage these risks; and - Reviews the adequacy and the integrity of the Group's internal control systems and information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines.
+- Overall risk oversight responsibility; - Determines that the principal risks are identified, and appropriate as well as robust systems are implemented to manage these risks; - Reviews the adequacy and the integrity of the Group's internal control systems and information systems, including systems for compliance with applicable laws, regulations, rules, directives and guidelines.

 b.
-Audit and Risk Management Committee
+Audit Committee

-- Reviews and endorses policies and frameworks and other key components of risk management for implementation within the Group; and - Reviews and endorses the corporate risk profile for the Group, and the progress of ongoing risk management activities to identify, evaluate, monitor and manage critical risks.
+- Reviews and endorses policies and frameworks and other key components of risk management for implementation within the Group; - Reviews and endorses the corporate risk profile for the Group, and the progress of ongoing risk management activities to identify, evaluate, monitor and manage critical risks.

 c.
-Risk Management Working Committee
+Risk Management Committee

-- Oversees the effective implementation of risk policies and guidelines, ERM and cultivation of risk management culture within the organisation; and - Reviews and monitors periodically the status of the Group's principal risks and their mitigation actions and updates the Board and ARMC accordingly.
+- Oversees the effective implementation of risk policies and guidelines, ERM and cultivation of risk management culture within the organization; - Reviews and monitors periodically the status of the Group's principal risks and their mitigation actions and update the Board and Audit Committee accordingly.